Table of Contents

-It’s a summer camp for age groups kindergarten to 12th grade.
-The program is divided into two categories: Summer Camp program, KG to 5th grade and the Leadership Camp program, 6th to 8th grade, in which the youth will help mentor the younger children in the camp program.
+It’s a summer camp for age groups kindergarten to 8th grade.
+The program is divided into two categories: Summer Camp program, KG to 5th grade and the Leadership Camp program, 6th to 8th grade.

-The program is conducted 4 days a week, with the full-time program running from 9:00 am to 3:00 pm, and the part-time program running from 9:00 am to 12:00 noon.
+The program is conducted 4 days a week, with the full-time program running from 9:00 am to 3:00 pm.
 Daily passes are also available for those who would like to attend the program on selected dates.
-Sessions are divided up by weeks.
+Sessions are divided up into weeks.